-Our facial oils contain the perfect blend of oils, that are rich in both Oleic and Linoleic acid.
+My facial oils contain the perfect blend of oils, which are rich in both oleic and linoleic acid.

-There are far to many to mention in this article!
+There are far to many too mention in this article!

 So we put together a complete list, of all the valuable properties found in botanical oils, which you can read all about here.

-Protecting: The molecular structure of some vegetable oils are quite large, so penetration into the stratum corneum (our outer layer of skin) is slow.
+Protecting: The molecular structure of some vegetable oils is quite large, so penetration into the stratum corneum (our outer layer of skin) is slow.

-The great thing about this is the oils remain on the skin for longer, working its magic, placing an invisible protective barrier over the skin, helping to protect the acid mantle.
+The great thing about this is the oils remain on the skin for longer, working its magic placing an invisible protective barrier over you’re skin, helping to protect the acid mantle.

 Sun Protection Factor (SPF): There are some oils that offer natural protection against the sun.